EpicEricEE/typst-droplet/src/droplet.typ

 // Sets the font size so the resulting text height matches the given height.
 //
-// If not specified otherwise in "text-args", the top and bottom edge of the
-// resulting text element will be set to "bounds".
-//
 // Parameters:
 // - height: The target height of the resulting text.
-// - text-args: Arguments to be passed to the underlying text element.
+// - text-args: Named arguments to be passed to the underlying text element.
 // - body: The content of the text element.
 //
-// Returns: The text with the set font size.
+// Returns: The text with the adjusted size.
 #let sized(height, ..text-args, body) = context {
-  let styled-text = text.with(
+  let styled-text = text.with(..text-args.named(), body)
-    top-edge: "bounds",
-    bottom-edge: "bounds",
-    ..text-args.named(),
-    body
-  )

   let factor = height / measure(styled-text(1em)).height
   styled-text(factor * 1em)
 }